pivotal/docs-tap/getting-started.md

 Supply chains used to codify the organization's path to production are configurable, allowing their authors to add all of the steps of their application's path to production.

-Out of the box, Tanzu Application Platform provides two default supply chains that are designed to work with Tanzu Application Platform components.
+Out of the box, Tanzu Application Platform provides three out of the box supply chains that are designed to work with Tanzu Application Platform components.